 - Be accountability buddies to make sure everyone is exercising, taking medication, eating, and engaging in other daily activities that demotivation impacts during stressful times.

-WAYS FOR NON-BLACK FAMILIES TO LEARN AND SUPPORT BLACK NEIGHBORS
+WAYS TO LEARN MORE AND SUPPORT FAMILIES OF COLOR

 Books are mirrors and windows for kids.
-While it’s important for Black kids to see themselves in books, it’s equally important for white families to read books with characters of all colors who are just kids being kids, as well as stories of empowered, successful Black people.
+While it’s important for kids of color to see themselves in books, it’s equally important for white families to read books with characters of colors who are just kids being kids, as well as stories about all types of empowered kids.

-- Be honest when talking with your kids in an age appropriate way.
+Be honest when talking with your kids in an age appropriate way.
 Even 1 year olds can differentiate faces by race and kids as young as 2 show signs of racial bias.
 For very young kids, start by explaining what melanin is and that it’s wonderful to have a variety of different people in the world.
-For older kids, share facts, including this history of violence against Black people and how unfairly people of color have been treated throughout American history.
+For older kids, share facts, including the history of stereotyping and violence against people of color throughout American history.

 DON’T APOLOGIZE, TAKE ACTION